deliriousintent/5PrinciplesofCognitiveArchitecture/README.md

-Install recomendations: After importing the text file to a new LLM session ask the llm
+Install recomendations: After importing the text file to a new LLM session ask the LLM

     "how does this change your own thought process?"